Q1 - What is the main difference between SonarTRX, SonarTRX-SI, SonarTRX-LSS and SonarTRX-GVU?

 Q4 - On what device is the SonarTRX / SonarTRX-SI / SonarTRX-LSS / SonarTRX-GVU software installed?

-A4 - The software is installed on your computer (Windows PC).
-Example: To process a Humminbird Side Imaging recording, you remove the SD card from your Humminbird unit and access it from your PC with a SD card reader.
-SonarTRX can then import those files/recordings, and create geo-referenced images for viewing with Google Earth or import to other programs (Global Mapper, Manifold GIS, ESRI, or other 3'rd party mapping software)
+A4 - SonarTRX is a Windows software, typically installed on a PC running the Windows operating system.
+Example: To process a Humminbird Side Imaging recording, you remove the SD card from your Humminbird unit, connect it to the PC and copy the files over.
+SonarTRX can then import those files/recordings, and generate geo-referenced images for viewing with Google Earth or import to other programs (QGIS, ESRI, Global Mapper, Manifold GIS, or other 3'rd party mapping software)

 Q5 - What type of raster maps or vector data can be transferred back to the Humminbird Sonar or Navigation system?